brozeph/simple-socks/readme.md

 When a socket connection is closed by the server, the `proxyEnd` event is emitted.
 It returns two arguments in the callback:

-* response - the specific RFC 1928 documented response code
+* response - the specific [RFC 1928](https://www.ietf.org/rfc/rfc1928.txt) documented response code
-* args - information about the socket request including:
+* args - [RFC 1928](https://www.ietf.org/rfc/rfc1928.txt) fields for the proxy request including
 	* `ver`
 	* `cmd`
 	* `atype`